Connecting to a database in a MySQL® cluster

 chmod 0600 ~/.mysql/root.crt

-The certificate is saved to the ~/.mysql/root.crt
+The certificate will be saved to the ~/.mysql/root.crt

 file.